pdp10/AstroJournal/README.md

 v0.8

+- Added report of additional catalogues in astrojournal by target.
 - Added exporter to SGL report files.
 - Corrected bug in astrojournal.bat
 - Added support for csv input files.